EndPointCorp/end-point-blog/2023/03/getting-started-with-java-using-vscode.md

 When you click the **Run** button, assuming everything is set up properly, your code will be compiled and executed.
 A terminal window will be opened, where your program may take in user input and/or write output.
 In this terminal window, the text "Hello, world!" will be written by the program.

 If you are seeing the expected behavior, then congratulations are in order!
-You have just finished setting up Visual Studio code for Java development.
+You have just finished setting up Visual Studio Code for Java development.

 If you are not seeing the expected behavior, restart from the beginning and confirm that you have followed each step correctly.

 Happy coding!

+> For more guides and a deeper dive on the content in this one, see VS Code's [Java docs](https://code.visualstudio.com/docs/java/java-tutorial).